kaiko-ai/eva/docs/datasets/bach.md

 The splits are created from the indices specified in te BACH dataset class.
 These indices were picked to prevent data leakage due to images belonging to the same patient.
-Because the small dataset in combination with the patient ID constraint does not allow to split the data three-ways with sufficient amount of data in each split, we only create a train and val split and leave it to the user to submit predictions on the official test split to the Challenge Leaderboard.
+Because the small dataset in combination with the patient ID constraint does not allow to split the data three-ways with sufficient amount of data in each split, we only create a train and val split and leave it to the user to submit predictions on the official test split to the [BACH Challenge Leaderboard](https://iciar2018-challenge.grand-challenge.org/evaluation/challenge/leaderboard/).

 | Splits | Train     | Validation |
 |---|-----------|------------|